KSMubasshir/data-structures/README.md

 The idea is to make each cell of hash table point to a linked list of records that have same hash function value.
 #### Output
 ![output_hashing](images/output_hashing.png)
+### Red Black Tree
+In computer science, a **red–black tree** is a kind of self-balancing binary search tree.
+Each node stores an extra bit representing "color" (**"red"** or **"black"**), used to ensure that the tree remains balanced during insertions and deletions.

+When the tree is modified, the new tree is rearranged and "repainted" to restore the coloring properties that constrain how unbalanced the tree can become in the worst case.
+The properties are designed such that this rearranging and recoloring can be performed efficiently.